Job Tips for Campsite Couriers 11: The Moroccan Night Raiders

 Tip: Some customers are generous about leaving food.

 Having said that it doesn't always pay to generalise except to say that the Irish were always great company and often left lots of food and drink behind for the couriers to scavenge.
-And of course many of them left the mobiles really clean and tidy for us which was a great help as well as leaving provisions for us starving couriers to gorge on.
+And of course many of them left the mobiles really clean and tidy.

 Tip: Always take security precautions